Greetings and Welcome

 Born January 1, 1735, in Boston, Massachusetts, to Deborah and Apollos Revere.
 Deborah came from a local artisan family.
 Apollos immigrated from France and owned a gold and silversmithing shop.
 Paul started to learn his fathers trade and became a master craftsman in the forty years of his profession.
 Paul Revere fathered sixteen children and was married twice.
 Paul Revere was a jack of all trades, producing illustrations for books, magazines, and business cards, and even practiced as a dentist.
 He became involved with political affairs leading up to the revolutionary war by riding as a courier gathering intelligence on the movements of the British.

 On April 18, 1775, Paul Revere received instructions and rode by horseback to Lexington to warn John Hancock and Samuel Adams of approaching British soldiers which became his famous "Midnight Ride."

 Paul Revere was an active Freemason in Boston for many years, and held many offices in two different lodges.
 He belonged to St. Andrews Lodge, and was a founding member of Rising States Lodge.
 He served as Worshipful Master nine times between both lodges, and he also served for three years as the Grand Master of the Massachusetts Grand Lodge.
-Click for more information on his biography
+For more information on his biography.